 Where a noun is followed by a qualifier, as with coche comedor or Guardia Civil, the qualifier may or may not change in the plural.
 If the qualifier is itself a noun, it doesn't change: coches comedor, huevos ranchero.
 But if the qualifier is an adjective it changes: Guardias Civiles.

 The determiner takes its gender from the noun, so you need to know the gender of the noun.
 In some cases the gender is predictable - all words ending in ión, for example, are feminine.
-Where the gender is not predictable, the Language Engine uses a GenderFlag in its dictionary.
+Where the gender is not predictable, these materials use a GenderFlag in the dictionary.
 Some nouns change gender when they refer to persons of different sexes - el ciclista, la ciclista, for example - but this is not always true, and it is easier to regard these as two different nouns.
 The only complication lies in a handful of feminine words, all beginning with a or ha and having the stress on the first syllable, that take the masculine forms of el and un in the singular (el agua, un hambre), but the feminine form in the plural and the feminine form of any other determiner, whether singular or plural.

 It is not always clear in English whether a given noun actually has a plural form: information exists, but does informations?
 The converse also applies: congratulations exists, but congratulation perhaps not.
 Similar questions arise in Spanish.
 Moreover Spanish and English do not march in step: sus señas her address is plural in Spanish with no singular, but singular in English.

-Being concerned with form rather than meaning, the Language Engine takes a robustly tolerant line, and marks very few singulars or plurals as nonexistent, whether in Spanish or English.
-It allows plurals of countries, for example: two Scotlands.
+Being concerned with form rather than meaning, these materials take a robustly tolerant line, and mark very few singulars or plurals as nonexistent, whether in Spanish or English.
+They allow plurals of countries, for example: two Scotlands.
 The results may sometimes be thought of as going beyond normal usage, but their purpose is always to illustrate the form.